FFLAB/reminder-memongi-pwa/specs.md

 ## Reminder PWA
 ### To Do
-- [ ] Add a data overlay pane to enter/change data
-- [ ] Add saveLocalRemindersData(remindersData)
+- [ ] Add saveLocalRemindersData(remindersData) onbeforeunload
 - [ ] Store reminders in local storage as json
 - [ ] Add update load to retrieve from local storage
-- [ ] Add a remove button to overlay pane
+- [ ] Add data controls to enter/change data
-- [ ] Connect long press to edit pane
 - [ ] Add factory with createReminderFactory()
 - [ ] Add factory createReminder() and prototype with getData()
 - [ ] Add an add button to the header, bring up data pane with add/cancel buttons